rosebox/rosebox/README.md

 ## VScode extension 📟

-There is a new [VScode-extension](https://marketplace.visualstudio.com/items?itemName=hugonteifeh.rosebox-language-server-extension) for rosebox, which provides color intellisense in files matching the `*.rb.ts` pattern.
+There is a new [VScode-extension](https://marketplace.visualstudio.com/items?itemName=hugonteifeh.rosebox-language-server-extension) for rosebox, which enhances the IDE experience by providing features like color highlighting and color pickers.

 ## Roadmap and future releases